cybrdad/myfxjournal/README.md

 <img width="1478" height="843" alt="Screenshot" src="https://github.com/user-attachments/assets/c2ccc871-b927-4cbc-834f-aae51cf2154c" />

 Note: the backtest example project provided with the software does not reflect a real forex trading session, it is provided for demonstration purpose only.
-Thanks for your suggestions / feedback.
+Thanks for your suggestions / feedback (cybrdad@outlook.com).
 If you are a super profi trader, and if I made some mistake or error, let me know.